Don’t Face Fines or Jail Time for Disturbing the Peace

 At Bloom Legal can help when you face criminal charges.
 We have extensive experience defending clients in Municipal Court proceedings.
 We know the system inside and out and can work to help you reach the best possible outcome.

-What is Disturbing the Peace?
+What is Disturbing the Peace in New Orleans?

 Under Louisiana law, disturbing the peace is a misdemeanor criminal offense.
 A variety of behaviors can result in an arrest including: